uviclibraries/gen-ai-research/9-sentiment-analysis.md

 3. Follow the installer instructions.

 # ....
 UNDER CONSTRUCTION FROM THIS POINT ON ....

-## Install Python GPT4All Library
+## Install the Python GPT4All Library
-1. Open the
+In order for Python to have access to all the wonderful GPT4All tools, you need to install the GPT4All Python library:
+1. If you are using a Mac computer please do the following:
+   -
+2. If you are using a Windows computer please do the following:
+   -

 ## Install a Code Editor
 1. Download the [Visual Studio Code](https://code.visualstudio.com/download){:target="_blank"} Editor.